 Anna Ladd – CFO

-A Certified Management Accountant, Ms. Ladd received a Bachelor of Commerce degree from the University of British Columbia in 1991 and a Masters of Arts in Economics from Queen’s University in 1993.
-Anna has over 15 years of experience in financing and financial controls in relation to the mining industry from mine controller up to and including responsibility for multiple large scale open pit and underground base and precious metal production units.
-Anna has served as Vice President Finance and Chief Financial Officer for a number of TSX listed junior mining and development companies in addition to several mid-size to senior gold and base metal producers including Grande Cache Coal’s operations, Kinross Gold Corporation’s Fort Knox, Round Mountain and Kettle River operations and Vale Inco’s Thompson and Sudbury base metal operations.
+Over 15 years experience in financing and financial controls in the mining industry including responsibility for multiple large scale open pit and underground base and precious metal production units.
+Anna has served as VP Finance and CFO for a number of TSX-listed junior mining companies in addition to several mid-size to senior gold and base metal producers including Grande Cache Coal, Kinross Gold’s Fort Knox, Round Mountain and Kettle River operations and Vale Inco’s Thompson and Sudbury base metal operations.

-Mr. Keller brings extensive mine operations experience in Canada with 27 years of experience most recently as Manager of Technical Services for a major Canadian mining contractor where he led a team of engineers and designers on various mining contracts for major mining companies.
-Mr. Keller began his career with Rio Algom Limited and has also worked in various management roles with Barrick Gold’s Hemlo mine in operations, engineering and maintenance.
-Mr. Keller holds a Bachelor of Engineering/Mining from Laurentian University and is a Professional Engineer.
+28 years of mine operations experience in Canada, most recently as Manager of Technical Services for a major Canadian mining contractor where he led a team of engineers and designers on various mining contracts for major mining companies.
+Paul began his career with Rio Algom Limited and has also worked in various management roles with Barrick Gold’s Hemlo mine in operations, engineering and maintenance.

 Steve Stakiw – Vice-President of Investor Relations and Corporate Communications